Skip to Content

 It is nice to be glam at a festival but comfort is a priority.
 Invest in a good raincoat, waterproof breathable and light it will save you.

-I grabbed myself a Barbour raincoat in the sale and it saved me!
+I grabbed myself a Barbour raincoat in the sale, and it saved me!
 I was dry all weekend.
-Try sale stores such as this or end of season for a bargain.
+Try sale stores such as this or the end of the season for a bargain.
 If you are dry underneath you will stay comfortable and warm all day.
-Take a brolly for when you are standing around it will stop the water running off your hood and dripping on to your nose.
+Also, take a brolly for when you are standing around it will stop the water running off your hood and dripping onto your nose.

 Tip- take a poncho for an extra rain layer you can take off

-Easy all in one foundation face make up, waterproof mascara and a slick of gloss is about all you need.
+Easy all-in-one foundation face makeup, waterproof mascara and a slick of gloss are about all you need.
 For faces grab a pot of vaseline and glitter for instant glam.

-If you think you can’t hack slugs, frogs, mosquitoes sharing your tent, or have a bad aversion to dirt and smells maybe stay in a hotel!
+If you think you can’t hack slugs, frogs, or mosquitoes sharing your tent or have a bad aversion to dirt and smells maybe stay in a hotel!

-I hope The Luxury Guide to Surviving Festivals in the Rain has helped in some way.
-I just need to take my own advise.
-Hopefully the weather will stay dry for you so party hard and “rock on!”
+I hope The Luxury Guide to Surviving Festivals in the Rain has helped somehow.
+I just need to take my own advice.
+Hopefully, the weather will stay dry for you so party hard and “rock on!”

 Knowing what to take to a festival can be hard too make sure you properly pack in advance!